 - Feverfew contains substances that inhibit the release of mood hormones in the brain.
 For best results, use fresh feverfew.
 When this isn’t available, consume it as tea or in capsule form.

-- Ginger is a herbal remedy for a headache that has long been known to relieve and prevent headaches.
+- Ginger is an herbal remedy for a headache that has long been known to relieve and prevent headaches.
 It is anti-inflammatory and contains substances that relieve pain.

-Homeopathic remedies for headaches – #1 natural treatment for headaches
+Homeopathic remedies for headaches—the #1 natural treatment for headaches

 Homeopathic remedies for headaches can also mitigate current symptoms and prevent future attacks.
-A homeopath will first conduct a comprehensive evaluation of your current symptoms and medical history.
+A homeopath will first comprehensively evaluate your current symptoms and medical history.